Student Success Profile: Belden Rowley

-"I've really learned a comprehensive skill set that includes leadership skills, supervision skills, and a lot of software involving different techology in the workplace that is going to take my technical degree and make me a better professional in the field."
+"I've really learned a comprehensive skill set that includes leadership skills, supervision skills, and a lot of software involving different technology in the workplace that is going to take my technical degree and make me a better professional in the field."

 Belden Rowley transferred to UC Blue Ash College after finishing his associate degree in Cincinnati State's Civil Engineering Technology - Surveying program.
-He chose to pursue the Bachelor's in Applied Administration program to support his plans to acquire his surveyor's license in the state of Ohio.
+He chose to pursue the Bachelor's in Technical and Applied Studies program to support his plans to acquire his surveyor's license in the state of Ohio.
 He also wanted to learn some of the 'soft skills' like communication, collaboration, and leadership, that will help him advance his career.